awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

   http_access allow localnet allowed_sites
   http_access allow localnet download_src
   ```
++  For allowing CodeBuild to upload logs and artifacts.
+There are two methods:

-+ Before the `http_access deny all` statement, insert the following statements\.
+1. Before the `http_access deny all` statement, insert the following statements\.
 They allow CodeBuild to access CloudWatch and Amazon S3\.
 Access to CloudWatch is required so that CodeBuild can create CloudWatch logs\.
 Access to Amazon S3 is required for uploading artifacts and Amazon S3 caching\.
-  +

     ```
     https_port 3130 cert=/etc/squid/ssl/squid.pem ssl-bump intercept